-\paragraph{Study Design} To address these RQs, we conducted a mixed-method study, as illustrated in Figure~\ref{fig:method-process}.
-We began by interviewing 16 participants, as interviews are well-suited for exploring complex experiences and eliciting rich, detailed insights from downstream developers~\cite{jiang2023empirical}.
-This was followed by a survey with 86 participants to validate and quantify the findings~\cite{aniche2018modern}, and an analysis of 874 incident cases from the AI Incident Database to triangulate our results against real-world AI safety failures~\cite{anandayuvaraj2024fail}.
+These three research questions are designed to capture a comprehensive view of how developers manage technical risks throughout the SDLC.
+We formulated RQ1 to establish the empirical baseline of the problem space, aiming to understand the specific, practical failures that practitioners actually anticipate and encounter in the wild.
+Once these focal points are identified, RQ2 investigates the current state of practice to reveal the concrete mitigation strategies developers actively employ.
+Finally, RQ3 explores the systemic hurdles and technical roadblocks that hinder effective mitigation, highlighting the critical gaps where future research, tooling, and policy interventions are most urgently needed.

-In the interviews, to observe the downstream developers' concerns, we let participants articulate their concerns without imposing a specific definition to avoid bias, as suggested when conducting interview studies~\cite{charmaz2006constructing}.
-Internally, we borrowed the AI safety definition by Hernandez-Orallo \etal~\cite{hernandez2020ai}, which includes ``both risks from AI systems for which the source of risk is accidental, ranging from unpredictable systems to negligent use, and non-accidental risks such as those stemming from malicious use or adversarial attacks''.
-If needed, during the interview, we steered the conversation into the direction of this AI safety definition.
-For example, when the participants' answers went far beyond general AI safety scopes~\cite{hernandez2020ai}, such as carbon emissions or super-intelligence replacing humans (``singularity''), we calibrated the response.
-In the survey, giving a specific definition was not necessary since all questions in the survey were directly derived from findings from the interviews.
+\textbf{Study Design}.
+This study is structured around the definition in~\ref{sec:background-AISafety}.
+Our instruments and analyses use this definition in various ways, which we elaborate in each subsection.
+To address these RQs, we conducted a mixed-method study as illustrated in Figure~\ref{fig:method-process}.
+Mixed-method research is appropriate for our context, as downstream developers’ perceptions and practices involve both human and technical dimensions that cannot be fully captured by a single qualitative or quantitative method; instead, the two perspectives offer complementary strengths~\citep{easterbrook2008selecting}.
+We began by interviewing 16 participants, as interviews are well-suited for exploring complex experiences and eliciting rich, detailed insights from downstream developers~\citep{seaman1999qualitative}.
+This was followed by a survey with 86 participants to validate and quantify the findings~\citep{aniche2018modern}, and an analysis of 874 incident cases from the AI Incident Database to triangulate our results against real-world AI failures~\citep{anandayuvaraj2024fail}.

 Our study was conducted with oversight by our institution's ethics board.
 Due to its constraints, we cannot share the raw interview transcripts.
 However, all study instruments, detailed interview analysis, raw survey responses, and all data about AI incident analysis are available in our artefact (\cref{sec:replication}).